SeanZWrites/ao3-jumptolastchapter/README.md

 ![A Screenshot of the new Link](./ChapterLink.jpg)

-To use, you'll need a user script extension, like ViolentMonkey or TamperMonkey installed in your browser.
+To use, you'll need a userscript extension, like ViolentMonkey or TamperMonkey, installed in your browser.
 I wrote a tutorial on [making your own userscripts for Ao3 here](https://seanzwrites.com/posts/creating-custom-filters-on-ao3/) that covers how to install and write your own userscript.